friendlyanon/cmake-init/README.md

 generate a report at `<binary-dir>/coverage.info` and an HTML report at the `<binary-dir>/coverage_html` directory.

-**For Windows users**, the only way to get coverage reports is via the codecov integration in the CI workflow or by using WSL or a Linux VM.
+**For Windows users**, you may use a similar tool called [OpenCppCoverage][17], for which there is an example script in the generated `cmake` directory.
+This script is left as an example, because the Linux VM launches and runs faster in GitHub Actions and so it is used for coverage submission.

 ### clang-format